 The Research Data Alliance’s vision is Researchers and innovators openly sharing data across technologies, disciplines, and countries to address the grand challenges of society

 The Research Data Alliance (RDA) is a community-driven organisation whose mission is to develop the social and technical data infrastructure needed to drive innovation surrounding data sharing and data interoperability.
-Established in 2013, RDA supports more than 7,500 international members representing 137 countries, has generated 30 recommendations and outputs (four of which are recognized as European ICT technical specifications) with over 75 documented adoption cases (Nov 2018).
+Established in 2013, RDA supports more than 8,000 international members representing 137 countries, has generated 30 concrete outputs (eight of which are recognized as European ICT technical specifications) with over 75 documented adoption cases (Feb 2019).

 The Research Data Alliance enables data to be shared across barriers through outputs developed by focused Working Groups and Interest Groups, formed of volunteer experts from around the world and drawn from academia, private sector and government.
 Participation in RDA is open to anyone who agrees to its guiding principles of openness, consensus, balance, harmonisation, with a community driven and non-profit approach.